 Among the One-Hundred: The Black Cat and Other Poetics

 Ask anyone to recall who was the first nineteenth-century author to come to their attention and I bet most would answer Edgar Allan Poe.
 That certainly was the case for me.
 “Poe” as product promised the best, whether it be The Haunted Palace or The Masque of the Red Death at the theatre, or The Black Cat and The Raven on television at home.
-The fact few were strict adaptations would not matter, each having pledged to “capture the spirit of Poe,” all benefiting from pedigree the long-deceased author suggested.
+The fact none were strict adaptations would not matter, each having pledged to “capture the spirit of Poe,” all benefiting from pedigree the long-deceased author suggested.
 I seldom heard of Poe at school and have no memory of being taught him.
 Readings indicate the academic community ignored Poe and perhaps still do.
 He has apparently had more civilian admirers than professorial ones.
 Given choice as to one's own written legacy, wouldn’t most want the same?
-Seems Poe touches deepest those who seek literature not for its being endorsed by appointed authorities, but by making meaning for millions who have identified not just with Poe stories and poems, but with Poe himself.
+Seems Poe touches deepest those who seek literature not for its being endorsed by appointed authorities, but by making meaning for readers who identify not just with Poe stories and poems, but with Poe himself.
 Doctor Who did a fantasy episode where Van Gogh somehow transports to the present day and is assured that he was and remains the greatest artist who ever lived.
 What if Edgar Allan Poe came back?
 Think how fans would seek him out to rain plaudits.
 We wish that could happen for the way this poor man suffered over a too-brief forty years (1809-1849).
-Not sure anyone could have helped even if they had been there and willing, as Poe was often as not his own worst enemy, and possibly that is what lures us most to him, Poe very much an “anti-author” opposing standards rigidly applied.
+Not sure anyone could have helped even if they had been there and willing, as Poe was often as not his own worst enemy, and possibly that is what lures us most to him, Poe an “anti-author” opposing standards rigidly applied.
 To an era that preferred gentility, he brought kerosene.
 Even if Poe showed up a hundred years later, I’m not sure he would have got invites, let alone tenure, at institutions of learning.

 I was drawn to Poe because he could raise the dead, gothic horror more my meat than dinosaurs or outer space.
 The author is, was, always, noted for scares even though most of his work went other directions.
 How he died (well, how did he die?) was mystery never to be solved.
-Darker-pitch admirers spent lives to unraveling the why, maybe the who, responsible.
+Darker-pitch admirers spent lives to unravel the why, maybe the who, responsible.
 Mystery of Poe passing is so baffling as to suggest true deviltry at work, as in did Poe swap his soul for literary genius?
 Getting/watching the new Blu-ray of All That Money Can Buy started me speculating, not for a first time, if men, women too, sold themselves to Satan once upon past centuries, the more a possibility as I noted Mr. Scratch making his unholy bargain with Jabez Stone circa 1840’s, peak period of Poe, and culminating near time he exited … or was taken.
 Poe came across as tormented enough to barter anything for peace, or trading for capacity to pen spookier than then-spookiest stories.
-Suppose the devil took him for sake of a more apropoe
+Suppose the devil took him for sake of a more apropoe curtain?
+Time and setting of then seems more likely for devils to be afoot and among us, but would that be less a case now?
+How many of us would yield without even being aware of it?
+Maybe reading and watching too much Edgar Allan Poe would get the job done, or binging on The Walking Dead, few realizing what damnation lays in literary, televised, or Internet wait.
+If any successor scribe made similar bargain, it probably was H.P.
+Lovecraft, his stuff sickly enough to make Poe a Dr. Suess by comparison.

 Poe deliberately kept himself at distance, at least from those he didn’t much like.
 Don’t we all?
 He described one more/less enemy as “the most malignant and pertinacious of all fiends,” a libel I’d not pen on any donkey met so far in life, and how did Poe imagine his co-respondent (a hoped-for girlfriend) would know what “pertinacious” meant without at least a Google search? (for the record: “holding firmly to an opinion or course of action”).
 Proof again that to be educated in those days was to be really educated.
 Poe was handsome, at least in youth, could be charming, except to those he riled.
 One described his “gray, watery, and always dull eyes,” a mouth “not very well chiseled, nor very sweet,” a tongue “too large for his mouth,” with hands “singularly small, resembling bird claws,” reviews of Poe the person thus mixed, as was criticism he wrote of books, many acerbic enough to earn a host of detractors.
 Did the devil whisper in his ear to alienate so many as possible within forty short years?
 And yet lots called him “Eddy” and looked back on Poe as a right guy unfairly maligned.
 Movies from a silent start portrayed him as sympathetic, if tragic and doom-laden.
 Fox offered feature treatment that was The Loves of Edgar Allan Poe, not an inapt title because he was loved, and by disparate women, including a child wife said to look like Linda Darnell (no, they didn’t say that in 1845, this merely to assert that Darnell was well cast, did her part nicely, and yes, I am a fan).
 Poe himself was John Shepperd, aka Shepperd Strudwick, whose only starring role this may have been.
 The 1944 release ran but 67 minutes, and was produced by Bryan Foy, known mostly for B’s.
 For quick pace over short stay Poe had, it isn’t bad.
 There too is a Fox-On-Demand DVD.